ttImp/FullwoodHackAcademy/README.md

 # Welcome to the Fullwood Hackademy 2025!

 Today, we'll be learning about web application security in a hands-on ethical hacking exercise.
-Our goal is to understand how login forms work, how they can be tested for common vulnerabilities like weak passwords, and **crucially, how to detect such attacks using web server logs in Kibana.**
+Our goal is to understand how login forms work, how they can be tested for common vulnerabilities like weak passwords, and **crucially, how to detect such attacks using web server logs in Kibana.** We'll also explore what happens *after* a successful login and how seemingly small details, like cookies, can sometimes be manipulated if a website isn't built securely.

 **Golden Rule:** The skills you learn here should only **ever** be used on systems you have explicit, written permission to test.
 Today, we have permission to test our live target: `https://fullwoodhackademy2025.pro/`.